mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 Exploring a SQL Database
 ------------------------

-Blaze makes it easy to to access a single table in a database using a string URI.
+For example, a SQL database can be viewed as a collection of tables.
+Blaze makes it easy to to access a single table in a database using a string URI specifying both the database and the table name.

 {% highlight Python %}
 >>> iris = Data('sqlite:////my.db::iris')  # protocol://database::table-name